projectM-visualizer/projectm-eval/ReadMe.md

 To recreate the parser and lexer or to run tests, additional dependencies need to be installed:

 - GTest 1.10 or higher to run the unit tests
-- BISON 3.8 and FLEX 2.6 to regenerate the code compiler from the .y/.l files.
+- Bison 3.8 and Flex 2.6 to regenerate the code compiler from the .y/.l files.